emilbjornson/mimobook/README.md

 ## Abstract of the Book

-Imagine a coverage area where each mobile device is communicating with a preferred set of wireless access points (among many) that are selected based on its needs and cooperate to jointly serve it, instead of creating autonomous cells.
-This effectively leads to a user-centric post-cellular network architecture, which can resolve many of the interference issues and service-quality variations that appear in cellular networks.
-This concept is called User-centric Cellfree Massive MIMO (multiple-input multiple-output) and has its roots in the intersection between three technology
-components: Massive MIMO, coordinated multipoint processing, and ultra-dense networks.
-The main challenge is to achieve the benefits of cell-free operation in a practically feasible way, with computational complexity and fronthaul requirements that are scalable to enable massively large networks with many mobile devices.
-This monograph covers the foundations of User-centric Cell-free Massive MIMO, starting from the motivation and mathematical definition.
-It continues by describing the state-of-the-art signal processing algorithms for channel estimation, uplink data reception, and downlink data transmission with either centralized or distributed implementation.
-The achievable spectral efficiency is mathematically derived and evaluated numerically using a running example that exposes the impact of various system parameters and algorithmic choices.
-The fundamental tradeoffs between communication performance, computational complexity, and fronthaul signaling requirements are thoroughly analyzed.
-Finally, the basic algorithms for pilot assignment, dynamic cooperation cluster formation, and power optimization are provided, while open problems related to these and other resource allocation problems are reviewed.
-All the numerical examples can be reproduced using the accompanying Matlab code.
+Wireless communication is the backbone of the digitized society, where everything is connected and intelligent.
+Access points and devices are nowadays equipped with multiple antennas to achieve higher data rates, better reliability, and support more users than in the past.
+This book gives a gentle introduction to multiple antenna communications with a focus on system modeling, channel capacity theory, algorithms, and practical implications.
+The basics of wireless localization, radar sensing, and controllable reflection through reconfigurable surfaces are also covered.
+The goal is to provide the reader with a solid understanding of this transformative technology that changes how wireless networks are designed and operated, today and in the future.

+The first three chapters cover the fundamentals of wireless channels, and the main benefits of using multiple antennas are identified: beamforming, diversity, and spatial multiplexing.
+The theory and signal processing algorithms for multiple-input multiple-output (MIMO) communications with antenna arrays at the transmitter and receiver are progressively developed.
+The next two chapters utilize these results to study point-to-point MIMO channels under line-of-sight (LOS) and non-LOS conditions, covering the shape of signal beams, impact of array geometry, polarization, and ways to achieve reliable communication over fading channels.
+The book then shifts focus to multi-user MIMO channels, where interference between devices is managed by spatial processing.
+The next chapter extends the theory to multicarrier channels and explains practical digital, analog, and hybrid hardware implementations.
+The last two chapters cover the role of multiple antennas in localization and sensing, and how reconfigurable surfaces can improve both communication and sensing systems.

+The text was developed as the textbook for a university course and builds on the reader's previous knowledge of signals and systems, linear algebra, probability theory, and digital communications.
+Each chapter contains numerous examples, exercises, and simulation results that can be reproduced using accompanying code.

 ## Content of Code Package